 - Make sure gas appliances are turned all the way off.

 - Turn off and abandon machinery.

-- Leave the area, and keep others away until we say it’s safe to return.
+- Leave the area and keep others away.

 - If you hear blowing gas, which is a more serious issue, evacuate to a remote location and call 911.